 Research by Ian Milner

-This painting was bequeathed to Lytham St Annes Corporation in 1938 under the terms of the Will of Mrs Elizabeth Ann Parker of 17 Links Gate, St Annes, in memory of her late husband, Joseph Hiram Parker.
-(4) Mr Parker had been in business as a manufacturer of slippers and shoes in Rawtenstall.
-There is a portrait of Joseph Hiram Parker by Edward Hartley Mooney in the Whitaker Gallery in Rossendale.
+This painting was bequeathed to Lytham St Annes Corporation in 1938 under the terms of the Will of Mrs Elizabeth Anne Parker of 17 Links Gate, St Annes, in memory of her late husband, Joseph Hiram Parker.
+(4) Mr Parker had been in business as a manufacturer of slippers and shoes in Rawtenstall and a portrait of him by Edward Hartley Mooney hangs in the Whitaker Gallery in Rossendale.
 (5)